sarkinios/sarkui/README.md

 # Installation

 Download the zip and extract it.
 The executable is portable and ready to run.
-Before start using the program you need to configure the location paths under Options for the following programs: needed apps| description | package :----------------------|:---------------------:|:-----:
+Before start using the program you need to configure the location paths under Options for ALL the following programs:

+needed apps| description | package :----------------------|:---------------------:|:-----:
 |- [ffmpeg](https://ffmpeg.org/download.html) | tested with latest release| part of ffmpeg package|